LucasBussular/LucasBussular/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif) My name is Lucas Bussular
 ======================================================================================================================================

-Analysis and System Development | Front End Dev
+Analysis and System Development | AI & Data Analysis
 -----------------------------------------------

 Hello World!
 I'm Lucas, a passionate Front End Developer with a love for JavaScript.
 I'm a former architect and urbanist transitioning carrers to become the best web developer i can!
 I am currently pursuing Systems Analysis and Development while concurrently learning and enhancing my skills with JavaScript and its frameworks.
 Feel free to contact me: I'm open to new internship opportunities!